MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/recommended-settings-for-eop-and-office365-atp.md

 |**Do not let users click through safe links to original URL** <br/><br/> _DoNotAllowClickThrough_|On <br/><br/> `$true`|On <br/><br/> `$true`||
 |

-### ATP Safe Attachments policy settings
+### ATP Safe Attachments settings

+Safe Attachments in Office 365 ATP includes global settings that apply to all users who are included in active Safe Attachments policies, and settings that are specific to each Safe Links policy.
+For more information, see [Safe Attachments in Office 365 ATP](atp-safe-attachments.md).

+#### Global settings for Safe Attachments

-To configure these settings, see [Set up Office 365 ATP Safe Attachments policies](set-up-atp-safe-attachments-policies.md).
+To configure these settings, see [Turn on ATP for SharePoint, OneDrive, and Microsoft Teams](turn-on-atp-for-spo-odb-and-teams.md) and [Safe Documents in Microsoft 365 E5](safe-docs.md).

-#### Safe Attachments policy settings in the default policy for all users

-**Note**: In PowerShell, you use the [Set-AtpPolicyForO365](https://docs.microsoft.com/powershell/module/exchange/set-atppolicyforo365) cmdlet for these settings.
+In PowerShell, you use the [Set-AtpPolicyForO365](https://docs.microsoft.com/powershell/module/exchange/set-atppolicyforo365) cmdlet for these settings.

 ****